techbelle/the-little-mongodb-book/en/mongodb.markdown

 ## With Thanks To ##
 A special thanks to [Perry Neal](http://twitter.com/perryneal) for lending me his eyes, mind and passion.
 You provided me with invaluable help.
 Thank you.

+## About MongoDB Inc ##
+MongoDB Inc is the company behind MongoDB database platform.
+AK-TODO: consider few sentences about maintaining MongoDB server, hosting Atlas DaaS, and other products with link to more info

 ## Latest Version ##
-This version was updated for MongoDB 4.4 by Asya Kamsky.
+This version was updated for MongoDB 6.0 by Asya Kamsky.
 The latest source of this book is available at:

 <http://github.com/karlseguin/the-little-mongodb-book>.

+// AK-TODO: consider re-homing at `mongodb-developer` repo

 # Introduction #
  > It's not my fault the chapters are short, MongoDB is just easy to learn.